Refinancing To A 15-Year Mortgage: The Pros And Cons

-It’s important to know that everyone’s situation is different, and that a refinance may not be the best option for you at this time.
+It’s important to know that everyone’s situation is different and that a refinance may not be the best option for you at this time.
 The best way to determine if it’s a good time to refinance to a 15-year loan is to speak with a mortgage expert who can review your information.
-They’ll help you to see if it’s the right loan, or they may suggest alternative loans that may be a better fit for your financial goals.
+They’ll help you to see if it’s the right loan, or they may suggest alternative home loans that may be a better fit for your financial goals.

 What Is The Current 15-Year Refinance Rate?

 It’s important to remember, too, that your specific interest rate will also depend on your credit score, the amount of money you borrow and the location of your home.
-That means you may have a different interest rate than another person who got the same type of loan.
+That means you may have a different mortgage rate than another person who got the same type of loan.

 Refinancing To A 15-Year Loan: The Pros And Cons

 Other than owning your house free and clear sooner, there are additional benefits to a 15-year loan:

 - Less interest paid: You’ll be paying your mortgage for half as long as you would with a 30-year mortgage.
-Because you aren’t paying interest for those additional years, you’ll save money on interest.
+Because you aren’t paying interest to your lender for those additional years, you’ll save money on interest.

 - More equity sooner: You’ll also build equity in your home faster because you’re paying more toward your loan each month.

 - Access to equity sooner: Since you’ll build your equity faster, you may be able to tap into that equity sooner as well.
-With more equity in the home, it could be easier to refinance again, using the money for needed repairs or other financial assistance.
-Having a high amount of equity in the home better protects you – or at least offers more peace of mind – during times when the housing market dips.
+With more equity in your home, it could be easier to refinance again and access the money for needed repairs or for other financial assistance.
+With more equity in your home, you could qualify for home loans like a cash-out refinance or a home equity line of credit, known as a HELOC.

 If you refinance to a 15-year mortgage, you could save money in the long run.
-However, if the upfront costs and higher monthly payment leave you cash-strapped for the foreseeable future, it may not be worth it – or possible for you at this time.
-Let’s look at some cons:
+However, if the upfront costs and higher monthly payments leave you cash-strapped for the foreseeable future, it may not be worth it – or possible for you right now.
+Let’s look at some refinancing cons for borrowers: